-- 1 What vector-based image format is supported on the web? - 2 What effect does increasing compression on a JPEG image have? - 3 Can you insert a 300 ppi image on your webpage? - 4 Can you copy and paste a multilayer Photoshop file? - 5 What does it mean if there is a circular arrow in the Property inspector by the image Width and Height values? - 6 If you reduce the size of an image using the Resample tool, can you restore the image to its original size later?
+- 1 What vector-based image format is supported on the web? - 2 What effect does increasing compression on a JPEG image have? - 3 Can you insert a 300 ppi image on your webpage? - 4 Can you copy and paste a multilayer Photoshop file? - 5 If you reduce the size of an image using the Resample tool, can you restore the image to its original size later?

 - 1 Scalable Vector Graphics (SVG) is the only vector graphic format supported on the web. - 2 In most cases, increasing image compression decreases file size.
 But, it may also decrease image quality. - 3 Yes.
 But the image would be much larger than necessary.
 The maximum resolution of the web is 72 ppi. - 4 By default, you can copy only one layer at a time from Photoshop.
-To copy more than one layer, merge the layers first. - 5 A circular arrow indicates that the displayed dimensions of the selected image are not the same as the actual dimensions. - 6 The resample feature permanently changes the quality of an image.
+To copy more than one layer, merge the layers first. - 5 The resample feature permanently changes the quality of an image.
 The image can be resized, but it will probably display at an unacceptable quality.
+Only Smart Objects can be scaled up to a larger size, within the parameters of the original image.

-Lesson 10: Working with Navigation
+Lesson 11: Working with Navigation

-In Lesson 10, students work with relative and absolute hyperlinks to create both internal and external site navigation.
+In Lesson 11, students work with relative and absolute hyperlinks to create both internal and external site navigation.
 Students will learn how to create various types of hyperlinks including text, image, and email.